Tom-Dee/Tom-Dee.github.io/_pages/about.md

 ### Recent News

-March 26, 2020 — I spoke with the Washington Post about "[Montgomery County schools’ anti-racist audit to examine its curriculums](https://www.washingtonpost.com/education/2022/03/26/montgomery-county-schools-antiracism-audit/) [sic]."
+March 26, 2020 — I spoke with the _Washington Post_ about "[Montgomery County schools’ anti-racist audit to examine its curriculums](https://www.washingtonpost.com/education/2022/03/26/montgomery-county-schools-antiracism-audit/) [sic]."

 March 21, 2022 — Professors Sade Bonilla, Emily Penner, and I presented "Understanding the Opportunities and Challenges of Teaching Ethnic Studies" as part of "[Diálogos Virtuales — A Lecture-Discussion Series on Diversity, Equity, Inclusion & the International Dimensions of Education](https://education.sdsu.edu/about/dei-ia/diversity/dialogos) at San Diego State University.

-February 9, 2022 — I spoke with [Time Magazine](https://time.com/6146541/oakland-schools-closing-enrollment/) about enrollment declines and the controversial school closures in Oakland.
+February 9, 2022 — I spoke with [_Time Magazine_](https://time.com/6146541/oakland-schools-closing-enrollment/) about enrollment declines and the controversial school closures in Oakland.

 January 19, 2022 — I share my thoughts on what makes researcher-practitioner partnerships (RPPs) effective in an [_Education Week_ commentary](https://www.edweek.org/leadership/opinion-what-it-takes-for-universities-to-conduct-useful-education-research/2022/01).

 December 23, 2021 — My school-reopening [study](/files/w29156.pdf) with Stanford doctoral student, [Elizabeth Huffaker](https://cepa.stanford.edu/people/elizabeth-huffaker), and Cheryl Phillips and Eric Sagara of [Big Local News](https://biglocalnews.org) is chosen as [the top education study of 2021](https://fordhaminstitute.org/national/commentary/counting-down-top-education-studies-2021) by the Fordham Institute.

-December 17, 2021 — Our work on the Stanford School Enrollment Project with [Big Local News](https://biglocalnews.org), the New York Times, EdSource, the Colorado News Collaborative, and OpenNews is listed among the ["top 10+ journalism collaborations of 2021"](https://medium.com/centerforcooperativemedia/here-are-the-top-10-journalism-collaborations-of-2021-210536efaaf1).
+December 17, 2021 — Our work on the Stanford School Enrollment Project with [Big Local News](https://biglocalnews.org), the _New York Times_, _EdSource_, the _Colorado News Collaborative_, and _OpenNews_ is listed among the ["top 10+ journalism collaborations of 2021"](https://medium.com/centerforcooperativemedia/here-are-the-top-10-journalism-collaborations-of-2021-210536efaaf1).

 December 15, 2021 — Our recent research produced 1/8th of the ["16 Charts that Changed the Way We Looked at America's Schools in 2021"](https://www.the74million.org/article/16-charts-that-changed-the-way-we-looked-at-americas-schools-in-2021/).